michael-brennan2005/mermaid/PLAN.md

 # Strategic scratchpad - stuff im working on rn

+- 3D shader is now deffo broken because we dont have camera
+    - Also, you could like, radically simplify the code for testing/debugging, comment out a LOT

 - We desperately need configurable resolution
     - KISS: maybe keep canvas to a square right now, have fixed output texture?